ucsb-gradescope-tools/jest-autograder/README.md

     - `make_autograder` - Zips only the essential autograder files, leaving out any sample solutions or other files

 # Basic Configuration
+**NOTE**: Make sure to configure the container specifications to the max level in the Gradescope autograder settings

 Define the scope of this autograder by editing `grading.config`:

 * **CONFIG_TEST_STUDENT_MAIN**=[true/false]